emicklei/melrose/docs/dsl.md

 ```

 ### random<a name="random"></a>
 Create a random integer generator.
-Use next() to seed a new integer.
+Use next() to generate a new integer.

 ```javascript
 num = random(1,10)